ay-lab/dcHiC/README.md

 ### Other Notes

 Genome blacklisted regions are taken from a comprehensive study of problematic regions in high-throughput sequencing experiments, dubbed the ENCODE blacklists.
 We provide hg19/hg38/mm10 blacklists in the "files" directory (the hg38 and mm10 ones are especially optimized for dcHiC).
 See the study <a href = "https://www.nature.com/articles/s41598-019-45839-z">here</a> and the full blacklists from the <a href= "https://github.com/Boyle-Lab/Blacklist/tree/master/lists">here</a>.

+dcHiC uses genomic data from UCSC's <a href = "https://genome.ucsc.edu/goldenPath/help/ftp.html">goldenPath</a> data FTP server to create results.
+This data will be automatically downloaded if not included (for each chromosome run).
+We recommend running one chromosome standalone to get the data, and then use the same data for all other results.

 ## Visualization Input